NetworkBlockDevice/nbd/doc/proto.md

-    negotiation phase it sent `NBD_OPT_SET_META_CONTEXT` at least once, and where the final time it was sent, it referred to the same export name that was ultimately selected for transmission phase, and where the server responded by returning least one metadata context without error.
+    negotiation phase it sent `NBD_OPT_SET_META_CONTEXT` at least once, and where the final time it was sent, it referred to the same export name that was ultimately selected for transmission phase with no intervening `NBD_OPT_STARTTLS`, and where the server responded by returning least one metadata context without error.

     Data:
     - 32 bits, length of export name.